Louis Joseph, Dauphin of France

 Louis Joseph (Louis Joseph Xavier François; 22 October 1781 – 4 June 1789) was Dauphin of France as the second child and first son of King Louis XVI and Marie Antoinette.
 As son of a king of France, he was a fils de France ("Child of France").
 Louis Joseph died aged seven from tuberculosis and was succeeded as Dauphin (and thus heir-apparent) by his four-year-old brother Louis Charles.

 Biography

 Birth certificate of Louis Joseph Xavier François.

-Marie Antoinette with her son Louis Joseph, Dauphin of France and daughter Madame Royale overlooked by a bust of Louis XVI, by Charles Le Clercq, (1781).